Aging Hearts and Arteries: A Scientific Quest

 Many older Americans have high blood pressure or high blood sugar or just a bit too much fat on the belly.
 While each of these conditions alone is bad enough, having all of these conditions at once—a cluster called metabolic syndrome—magnifies the risk of developing heart disease and stroke.
 And NIA scientists may have discovered a reason why: Metabolic syndrome appears to accelerate stiffening and thickening of the arteries.

-Metabolic syndrome—also known as syndrome X or insulin resistance syndrome—may affect as many as 47 million Americans, according to the Centers for Disease Control and Prevention (CDC).
-After age 50, a person has a better than one in three chance of developing this group of medical conditions characterized by insulin resistance and the presence of obesity, abdominal fat, high blood sugar and triglycerides, low HDL (good) blood cholesterol, and high blood pressure.
+Metabolic syndrome may affect as many as 47 million Americans, according to the Centers for Disease Control and Prevention (CDC).
+After age 50, a person has a better than one in three chance of developing this group of medical conditions characterized by having 3 of the following: insulin resistance; obesity; high blood sugar; high blood triglycerides; low HDL (good) blood cholesterol; and high blood pressure.